Certificate in Song Therapy

 So, this approach allows

-lies behind our interest, but beyond this, to place this exploration within
+that lies behind our interest, but beyond this, to place this exploration

-the context of our own lifes journey, what matters to us individually
+within the context of our own lifes journey, what matters to us

-and how we make sense of the world around us and important people and events
+individually and how we make sense of the world around us and important

-course, delivered online over ten to twelve months.
-One module per month but
+e-learning course, delivered online over ten to twelve months.
+One module

 Our training celebrates